-Students applying to this project should be comfortable with computers, familiar with Microsoft Excel, and interested in both computational modeling and chemistry.
+Students applying to this project should be well-organized, comfortable with computers, familiar with Microsoft Excel, and interested in both computational modeling and chemistry.
 Experience with computational modeling, even if only in the undergraduate laboratory curriculum (e.g., General Chemistry Lab or Organic Chemistry Lab at Hope each have one experiment on computational modeling), is a big plus.
 Having had organic chemistry (or even any chemistry beyond high school) is definitely beneficial but not essential.

 This project can be purely computational or can involve up to 50% experimental organic chemistry for students who have completed a year of organic chemistry with lab (potentially including synthesis, spectroscopy, and/or electrochemistry).

 In your application essay please note your computational interests (and any relevant experience), and also whether you'd prefer a purely computational or mixed computation and wet chemistry project.
 DO NOT APPLY TO *BOTH* THIS PROJECT *AND* MY EXPERIMENTAL PROJECT - APPLY TO THE ONE YOU PREFER AND EMAIL ME IF YOU ARE ALSO INTERESTED IN THE OTHER.
 OR BETTER YET, EMAIL FOR AN APPOINTMENT TO COME CHAT WITH ME ABOUT RESEARCH.